fitbenchmarking/fitbenchmarking/docs/source/extending/outputs/tables.rst

 3. Extend the ``table_type`` option in ``OUTPUT`` following the instructions in :ref:`options_extend`.

-4. If a new attribute has been added to the ``FittingResult`` class which could be useful to plot on the compare scatter, add it to the ``plottable_attributes`` list in :meth:`~fitbenchmarking.results_processing.compare_scatter.CompareScatterDataModel.get_plottable_attributes` and add a human readable name to the mappings dictionary at :attr:`~fitbenchmarking.results_processing.compare_scatter.CompareScatterDataModel._known_mappings`

-5. Document the new table class is by setting the docstring to be the description of the table, and add to :ref:`output`.
+4. Document the new table class is by setting the docstring to be the description of the table, and add to :ref:`output`.

-6. Create tests for the table in ``fitbenchmarking/results_processing/tests/test_tables.py``.
+5. Create tests for the table in ``fitbenchmarking/results_processing/tests/test_tables.py``.
 This is done by generating, ahead of time using the results problems constructed in ``fitbenchmarking/results_processing/tests/test_tables.generate_test_files``, both a HTML and text table output as the expected